-things requiring careful refutation.
+refutation.
 So why bother with an argument that did not receive five square votes in Bush and has never received five votes in any later case?

-Bother we must today, because an entire generation of young conservatives in the Federalist Society and similar circles45 have been taught to parrot and admire the Bush three's ideas.
-As we argued long ago,46 and as we shall argue again today, the Bush three's ideas were truly fake news-erroneous and outlandish on Day One.
-But these memes, alas, have in recent years apparently gone viral in various right-wing legal circles.
+Bother we must today, because an entire generation of young conservatives in the Federalist Society and similar circles43 have been taught to parrot and admire the Bush three's ideas.
+As we argued long ago (and in some instances even before the 2000 election),44 and as we shall argue again today, the Bush three's ideas were truly fake news-erroneous and outlandish on Day One.
+But these memes, unfortunately, have in recent years apparently gone viral in various right-leaning legal circles.
 Many young conservatives were evidently Bush-League activists and Bush-League law clerks in OT 2020.
 So bother we must today because one of the Bush three now sits as the Court's most senior justice, and an extremely influential justice at that.
 Bother we must because this Justice, Clarence Thomas, quite evidently continues to subscribe to the sincere but misguided ideas he embraced back in 2000.
-And bother we must because there are now at least the state legislature's power to select the manner for appointing electors is plenary; it may, if it so chooses, select the electors itself, which indeed was the manner used by state legislatures in several States for many years after the Framing of our Constitution.
-History has now favored the voter, and in each of the several States the citizens themselves vote for Presidential electors.
-When the state legislature vests the right to vote for President in its people, the right to vote as the legislature has prescribed is fundamental; and one source of its fundamental nature lies in the equal weight accorded to each vote and the equal dignity owed to each voter.
-The State, of course, after granting the franchise in the special context of Article II, can take back the power to appoint electors.
-See id., at 35 ("[T]here is no doubt of the right of the legislature to resume the power at any time, for it can neither be taken away nor abdicated") (quoting S. Rep. No. 395, 43d Cong., 1st Sess.).
+And bother we must because there are now at least two members of the current Court beyond Justice Thomas who seem to agree with the original Bush three.